What we know about the jurors selected so far in Derek Chauvin's trial | NewsChannel 3-12

 The jurors selected so far this week in Derek Chauvin’s trial in the death of George Floyd are unnamed and unseen on camera, but we do know basic details about them.

-Five men and one woman have been chosen to serve during the trial in Minneapolis.
+Six men and three women have been chosen to serve during the trial in Minneapolis as of midday Monday.

 Floyd, a 46-year-old Black man, died on May 25, 2020, after Chauvin, a White former Minneapolis Police officer, placed his knee on Floyd’s neck for an extended period while Floyd pleaded, “I can’t breathe.”
 His final moments were captured on video, and his death led to widespread protests against police brutality and racism under the banner Black Lives Matter as well as incidents of unrest and looting.